Nick Maton Player Props: Tigers vs. Guardians

 Nick Maton At The Plate

-- Maton is hitting .155 with four doubles, four home runs and 13 walks.
+- Maton has five doubles, four home runs and 14 walks while batting .154.

-- Maton has had an RBI in eight games this season (25.0%), including three multi-RBI outings (9.4%).
-He has also driven home three or more of his team's runs in three contests.
+- In 26.5% of his games this season, Maton has driven in at least one run.
+In three of those games (8.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in 11 of 32 games so far this season.
+- He has scored in 11 of 34 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.